• Skip to main content

 However, consuming foods that are packed with nutrients can optimize the functions of the thyroid gland and help your body eliminate fatigue, depression, and other symptoms of thyroid disease.
 A good diet can also improve the quality of life while battling Hashimoto’s disease.

-5 Foods to eat with Hashimoto’s disease
+5 foods to eat with Hashimoto’s disease

 1. Foods rich in Vitamin B